London in World War II: Air-raid shelters

 A small fraction of Londoners chose to use London Underground stations for shelter.
 This practice was officially banned by the government from the beginning of the war until September 1940, as they feared that large numbers of shelterers would impede the train service.
-However, policy on this reversed during the war.
+This policy reversed during the war.
 At Borough station, a disused tunnel was converted into a shelter for up to 14,000 people.
-New deep-level shelters were also constructed at Clapham South, Clapham Common, Clapham North, Stockwell, Chancery Lane, Goodge Street, Camden Town and Belsize Park stations, with toilets, washing facilites, and bunks to sleep in.
+New deep-level shelters were also constructed at Clapham South, Clapham Common, Clapham North, Stockwell, Chancery Lane, Goodge Street, Camden Town and Belsize Park stations, with toilets, washing facilities, and bunks to sleep in.
 Some underground shelters even hosted concerts put on by the Entertainments National Service Association (ENSA).

-The number of Londoners using the Underground in this way reached its peak in September 1940, with an estimated 177,000 Londoners using the stations.
-However, using the Underground did not guarantee safety: 19 people were killed taking shelter in Bounds Green station on 13 October 1940, and 64 were killed at Balham station on 14 October 1940.
+Although images of Londoners sheltering in Tube stations are well-known, the number of Londoners using the Underground in this way peaked in September 1940, with an estimated 177,000 people- a tiny percentage of all Londoners.
+Using the Underground did not guarantee safety: 19 people were killed taking shelter in Bounds Green station on 13 October 1940, and 64 were killed at Balham station on 14 October 1940.
 In January 1941, a bomb landed on Bank junction with such force that it completely exposed the Bank Station ticketing hall underneath, killing 58 people.
-The worst civilian disaster in Britain in World War II took place at Bethnal Green Underground shelter on 3 March 1943, when a panicked crush took place on the stairs as people tried to enter the shelter.
+The worst civilian disaster in Britain in World War II took place at Bethnal Green tube station entrance on 3 March 1943, when a panicked crush took place on the stairs as frightened Londoners tried to enter the shelter.
 Over 170 people died, despite no bombs falling in the area.